MateoMicciche/quake2-full/readme.md

 - class gunslinger
 - class demo
 - class berserker
-These can also be binded to a key, and the config file included already includes the keybinds for choosing classes
+These can also be binded to a key, and the config file included already includes the keybinds for choosing classes (n, m , ",") respectfully.

 ### Player earns xp and levels up to unlock perks (3 for each class)
 There are three classes, each with three perks that unlock at player levels 5, 10, and 15.